-It is important to dress, however, that the existed methods for L-shaped nested array DOA estimation ignore the multi-dimensional structure of the received signal, especially after SS is applied on both directions.
-Besides, in the co-array domain \cite{27}, the signal and noise terms become correlated and the cross term between them cannot be ignored.
+It is important to stress, however, that the existing methods for { the} L-shaped nested array DOA estimation ignore the multi-dimensional structure of the received signal, especially after SS is applied on both directions.
+Besides, in the co-array domain, the signal and noise terms become correlated and the cross term between them cannot be ignored.
 This unexpected component can degrade the DOA estimation performance significantly.
-To tackle these problems, in this paper, an iterative 2-D DOA estimation method via tensor modeling is developed for L-shaped nested array.
-The contributions of this paper are the following. \begin{itemize} \item Unlike the conventional techniques for L-shaped nested array which average the received signals of all subarrays in co-array domain by applying SS, a higher-order tensor model is designed here to store those received signals in order to exploit the multi-dimensional structure inherent in the signals.
-The cross term between the correlated signal and noise terms is also considered. \item The parameter identifiability of the designed tensor model is studied.
-Based on this study, the number of subarrays for SS is optimized to maximize the system DOF. \item A computationally efficient tensor decomposition method is proposed for 2-D DOA estimation.
-The azimuth and elevation angles are paired by the joint target spatial information in the fifth dimension of the designed tensor, which originates from the exploitation of the conjugate symmetry property. \item An iterative DOA estimation method for for L-shaped nested array is proposed.
+To tackle these problems, in this paper, an iterative 2-D DOA estimation method via tensor modeling is developed for { the} L-shaped nested array.
+The contributions of this paper are the following. \begin{itemize} \item Unlike conventional techniques for { the} L-shaped nested array which average the received signals of all subarrays in co-array domain by applying SS, a higher-order tensor model is designed here to store those received signals in order to exploit the multi-dimensional structure inherent in the signals.
+The cross term between the correlated signal and noise terms is also considered. { The three components of the designed tensor model, i.e., the signal component, cross term component and noise component, are explicitly derived.
+The parameter identifiability of the designed tensor model is also studied.
+Based on this study, the number of subarrays for SS is optimized to maximize the system DOF.} \item A computationally efficient tensor decomposition method is proposed for 2-D DOA estimation.
+The azimuth and elevation angles are paired by the joint sources spatial information in the CCM of the received signals. \item An iterative DOA estimation method for { the} L-shaped nested array is proposed.
 The essence of the iterative method is that the cross term is estimated and removed in the next step based on the DOA estimates obtained at the previous step via tensor decomposition.
 The estimated received signal is then modified and can be used as an input for more accurate DOA estimation.
 Thus, the DOA estimation performance can be improved gradually over iterations. \item Analytical expression for CRB associated with our proposed received signal model is derived. \end{itemize}